Phoning up universities for the first time can be a daunting experience, but making a Clearing call is actually surprisingly simple

 For that reason, the first voice you’ll likely hear on the call will be a recorded message.
 Try not to be put off and hang up straight away; it’s all part of the process.

 Even during peak times, your waiting time should be no more than a couple of minutes.
-Stay calm and you’ll be talking to a real human in no time!
+Hold tight and you’ll be talking to a real human in no time.

-Once you’re through to the call handler, the real clearing process begins.
-It doesn't take long - in total, it will probably last between eight and ten minutes.
+Once you’re through to the call handler, you'll have a conversation about available course places.
+This Clearing call doesn't take long; it will probably last between eight and 10 minutes.

 Be prepared for questions to be short and snappy.
 The trained staff at the other end of the line just want to help people as quickly as possible.

-The next step is to check the current status of your UCAS application to make sure you’re eligible for Clearing.
+While you're on the phone, the uni representative will check the current status of your Ucas application to make sure you’re eligible for Clearing.

 If you’ve already accepted a place elsewhere but want to transfer, the handler will talk you through the process of releasing yourself from your place.

 The handler will then see what vacancies are available to you in your chosen subject.
 This can take a couple of minutes and you may be placed on hold while the search takes place.